kahmed10/Approxilyzer/README.md

 ## Approxilyzer Setup Instructions
-1. all dependencies for gem5 are required (see gem5 documentation)

-...This includes the following:
+1. all dependencies for gem5 are required (see gem5 documentation) This includes the following:

   * gcc 4.8 or greater
   * python 2.7 or greater